peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public bool IsInfinity();

-Gets a value indicating whether this object's value is infinity.
+ Gets a value indicating whether this object's value is infinity.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object's value is infinity; otherwise, `false`  .
+ `true` true if this object's value is infinity; otherwise,  `false` false .

 <a id="IsNaN"></a>
 ### IsNaN

     public bool IsNaN();

-Returns whether this object is a not-a-number value.
+ Returns whether this object is a not-a-number value.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object is a not-a-number value; otherwise, `false`  .
+ `true` true if this object is a not-a-number value; otherwise,  `false` false .

 <a id="IsNegativeInfinity"></a>
 ### IsNegativeInfinity

     public bool IsNegativeInfinity();

-Returns whether this object is negative infinity.
+ Returns whether this object is negative infinity.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object is negative infinity; otherwise, `false`  .
+ `true` true if this object is negative infinity; otherwise,  `false` false .

 <a id="IsPositiveInfinity"></a>
 ### IsPositiveInfinity

     public bool IsPositiveInfinity();

-Returns whether this object is positive infinity.
+ Returns whether this object is positive infinity.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object is positive infinity; otherwise, `false`  .
+ `true` true if this object is positive infinity; otherwise,  `false` false .

 <a id="IsQuietNaN"></a>
 ### IsQuietNaN

     public bool IsQuietNaN();

-Returns whether this object is a quiet not-a-number value.
+ Returns whether this object is a quiet not-a-number value.  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object is a quiet not-a-number value; otherwise, `false`  .
+ `true` true if this object is a quiet not-a-number value; otherwise,  `false` false .

 <a id="IsSignalingNaN"></a>
 ### IsSignalingNaN

     public bool IsSignalingNaN();

-Returns whether this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class).
+ Returns whether this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class).  <b>Return Value:</b>

-<b>Return Value:</b>

- `true`  if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise, `false`  .
+ `true` true if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise,  `false` false .

 <a id="Multiply_PeterO_Numbers_ERational"></a>
 ### Multiply